 Risk Removal offers a wide range of Environmental solutions

-Risk Removal is active in the community through the FT Collins Chamber of Commerce, sponsoring local baseball teams and maintaining an A+ rating with the Better Business Bureau (BBB).
+Risk Removal is active in the community through the FT Collins Chamber of Commerce, sponsoring local sports teams and maintaining an A+ rating with the Better Business Bureau (BBB).

 If you think your home may have asbestos:

-The homeowner will want to work with a testing firm to ensure these asbestos containing materials are identified prior to repairing or renovating the material and potentially releasing the asbestos fibers into the air.
-You are welcome to call us to discuss the project and obtain contact information of certified inspectors.
-If the owners decides not to have the home tested for asbestos, the homeowner should test any suspect materials as asbestos containing.
-The EPA recommends some possible actions related to asbestos materials:
+Work with a testing firm to ensure these asbestos containing materials are identified prior to repairing or renovating the material.
+This identifies the potential for releasing the asbestos fibers into the air.
+Please call us to discuss the project and obtain contact information of certified inspectors.
+If the you decide not to have the home tested for asbestos, you should test any suspect materials as asbestos containing.
+The EPA recommends these possible actions for asbestos materials: